 All Washington state community and technical colleges are using a Common Course Numbering (CCN) system.
-The system identifies courses that are equivalent at community colleges throughout the state to make it easier for students to transfer between twoyear colleges.
+The system identifies courses that are equivalent at community colleges throughout the state to make it easier for students to transfer between two-year colleges.
 Courses with an ampersand (&) after the prefix code are part of the Common Course Numbering system.
-Many courses without an "&" also transfer between twoyear and four-year colleges.
+Many courses without an "&" also transfer between two-year and four-year colleges.

-Agreements by Other Colleges or Institutions to Accept Credits from Olympic College
+Agreements by Other Colleges and Universities to Accept Credits from Olympic College